fairyglade/ly/readme.md

 ```

 ## Configuration
-You can find all the configuration in `/etc/ly/config.ini`.
+You can find the default configuration in `/etc/ly/config.ini`.
 The file is commented, and includes the default values.
+Copy it to `~/.config/ly/config.ini`.

 ## Controls
 Use the up and down arrow keys to change the current field, and the